Christmas Buche De Noel Recipe and a Visit With Madeline in Paris

 - Beat egg whites in a larger bowl until soft peaks appear, adding 1/2 cup of sugar and beating until stiff peaks appear.
 Fold in the yolk mixture.

 - Sift together flour, baking powder, and salt and fold into the egg mixture.
-Spread the mixture evenly in the prepared baking pan and bake at 375 degrees for 10-12 minutes.
+Spread the mixture evenly in the prepared baking pan and bake at 375 degrees for 10 to 12 minutes.

 - Prepare a kitchen towel by spreading it on the counter and sprinkle lightly with flour or powdered sugar.